Skenvy/Skenvy/.github/README.md

 > [!NOTE]
 > I maintain several niche packages that besides their respective typical hosts, also live in [GitHub Packages.](https://github.com/Skenvy?tab=packages)
+>
 > There's also my [gists](https://gist.github.com/Skenvy).
-One that I have on my favourites bar because I regularly need to access it to remember it is [SSH for multiple GH accounts](https://gist.github.com/Skenvy/8e16d4f044707e63c670f5b487da02c0).
+One that I have favourited because I regularly access it is [SSH for multiple GH accounts](https://gist.github.com/Skenvy/8e16d4f044707e63c670f5b487da02c0).

 1. [julia-release](https://github.com/Skenvy/julia-release): A github action to release a julia project in a way that feels more ideologically alligned with how I'm familiar with releasing, as opposed to julia's officially recommended release pattern.
 1. [dependabot-linguist](https://github.com/Skenvy/dependabot-linguist) A ruby [package](https://rubygems.org/gems/dependabot-linguist) that can be used to have a guess as to what sort of dependabot configuration is appropriate for a given repository, with the primary use case of automating the configuration across multiple repositories without the need to manually investigate their contents.